DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-06-28-making-references-an-offer-condition.md

 ## Further considerations

-We plan to research this design with users.
+We will research this design with users.

 If we go ahead with it, we’ll need to make changes to the services used by candidates and the people giving references.

 We’ll also need to:

 - decide how to show references in the timeline and activity log
 - add emails about references to the email notifications preferences page, so that providers can choose whether or not to receive them
-- consider whether to automatically give a heading such ‘References:’ to the text entered for the references condition, in case it is not clear from what the user has written
+- consider giving more information in the email sent to providers when a reference is received, to help them decide whether to click through
-- try other designs for showing the number of references requested and received
+- try other ways to show the number of references requested and received

 ## Email sent to providers when a reference is received